mkristian/rails-resty-gwt/README.md

 `rmvn rails generate resty:setup com.example`

-this is already a GWT application with EntryPoint and could be started but does not do much.
+with this you have already a GWT application with EntryPoint and could be started but does not do much.

 now you can scaffold a model (currently two steps are required for this)